Swasth-Apps/swasth.co/src/pages/blog/chronic-pain.md

   Chronic pain not only affects your health and body but also your social life and mental wellbeing.
 The pain can generate other symptoms such as,

+  * Anxiety
+  * Depression
+  * Poor sleep
+  * Feeling very tired or wiped out
+  * Irritability
+  * Guilt
+  * Loss of interest in sex
+  * Drug or alcohol abuse
+  * Marriage or family problems
+  * Job loss
+  * Suicidal thoughts

+  Chronic pain can be severe or mind and may continue for a long time or can even come and go frequently.
+The signs could be as follows,

+  * A dull ache
+  * Throbbing
+  * Burning
+  * Shooting
+  * Squeezing
+  * Stinging
+  * Soreness
+  * Stiffness

+    People with chronic pain require more care and medication to manage the throbbing pain but at the same time, they might get addicted to these drugs.
+Chronic pain affects the people of all ages but the ones who are the most affected are those with some kind of serious injury or surgery, females and obese.

+    ## **HOW CAN WE TREAT CHRONIC PAIN**

+     The actual motive of the treatment is to lessen the sensation of pain and boost immunity.
+The frequency, length and sensation of pain depends upon the individuals who are facing the problem.
+Thus, therapists create pain management plans which are specific to individuals.
+The pain management plan is based on the severity, symptoms and duration of your suffering.
+Cognitive Behavioral Therapy (CBT) together with other remedies can be at great help.
+To treat such severe pains, CBT is the most widely used therapy to treat patients. other therapy include weight loss, medications, physical therapy, massage and in rare cases, surgery.

+    Cognitive Behavioral Therapy serves pain relief by different techniques which can be seen below: